walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 ### Error Handling

-The full form syntax allows using input variables (call arguments) and supports error handling:
+The full form syntax allows using input variables (call arguments) and supports error handling.

-Task and expression errors are normal Java exceptions, which can be "caught" and handled using a special syntax.
+Task and expression errors are normal Java exceptions, which can be
+\"caught\" and handled using a special syntax.

-Expressions, tasks, groups of steps and flow calls can have an optional `error` block, which will be executed if an exception occurrs.
+Expressions, tasks, groups of steps and flow calls can have an optional `error` block, which will be executed if an exception occurs:

 ```yaml
 flows: